-Budgeted cost: £ [insert amount]
+Budgeted cost: £163300

-Activity Evidence that supports this approach Challenge number(s) addressed TT Education library of online CPD to support less experienced teachers in a range of strategies to improve progress and meet the needs of all pupils.
-Continued professional development is key to ensuring high quality first wave teaching on a daily basis.
-1,3,4 and 6 Well-Being Lead trained as a Thrive Practitioner Thrive is a recognised well-being strategy to support children who are in crisis, have disorganised lives or who are often deregulated in school.
-4 and 5 TT Education series of training sessions to raise attainment in core subjects.
-Strategies and accurate assessment to raise the number of greater depth writers.
-This contributes to high quality wave 1 teaching for all pupils in all subjects.
-3 and 6 Whole school Read, Write, Inc training and adoption of phonics programme.
-Recognised Reading and phonics programme to ensure the children are taught consistently throughout the school and catch-up programmes quickly build on previous learning when a child falls behind.
-2 and 6 Two additional teachers in the largest cohorts.
-Reduced class sizes enables more time to be given to disadvantaged pupils as they cannot hide behind their more confident non-disadvantaged peers.
-4, 5 and 6 School is taking part in Launchpad Literacy for EYFS pupils.
-A new programme to help raise communication levels in the poorest attaining children.
-1, 2 and 3 EYFS participation in NELI - communication programme has been extended to this year due to the high level of need in EYFS on entry.
-A national project which trains staff to run interventions to help children communicate at an age related expectation.
-1,2 and 3 EYFS using WELLCOMM to help those children who A national project which trains staff to run interventions to help children 1,2 and 3 struggle with communicate at an age-related communication expectation.
+Activity Evidence that supports this approach Challenge number(s) addressed Quality PDM sessions are delivered to further develop teacher knowledge of the curriculum and writing. £5000 Continued professional development is key to ensuring high quality first wave teaching on a daily basis.
+Subject leaders have developed a high quality curriculum and assessment materials to help children embed and build on knowledge.
+1,3, and 5 Well-Being Lead trained as a Thrive Practitioner £4300 Thrive is a recognised well-being strategy to support children who are in crisis, have disorganised lives or who are often deregulated in school.
+1, 4 and 5 Well-Being Lead is a key member of the new Marigold Project and links with the NHS pilot to help improve and deal with mental health issues in Primary School. £48000 Strategies and accurate assessment to raise the profile and support for children who may struggle.
+Children become better skilled at recognising when they or their friends need help.
+Staff become better skilled at supporting children who are struggling more consistently throughout the school.
+1, 4 and 5 Whole school Read, Write, Inc phonics delivery and intervention programme (Fresh Start) regularly delivered by skilled practitioners. £3000 Recognised Reading and phonics programme to ensure the children are taught consistently throughout the school and catch-up programmes quickly build on previous learning when a child falls behind.
+New books and resources need purchasing each year.
+2 and 5 Two additional teachers in the largest cohorts. £100000 Reduced class sizes enables more time to be given to disadvantaged pupils as they cannot hide behind their more confident non-disadvantaged peers.
+4 and 5 School is taking part in Launchpad Literacy for EYFS pupils. £1000 A new programme to help raise communication levels in the poorest attaining children.
+1, 2 and 3

+EYFS participation in NELI - communication programme has been extended to this year due to the high level of need in EYFS on entry. £1000 A national project which trains staff to run interventions to help children communicate at an age related expectation.
+1,2 and 3 EYFS using WELLCOMM to help those children who struggle with communication £1000 A national project which trains staff to run interventions to help children communicate at an age-related expectation.
+1,2 and 3

-Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £ [insert amount]
+Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £138000

-Activity Evidence that supports this approach Challenge number(s) addressed Interventions Read Write Inc DFE Recognised programme for the teaching of reading.
-2 and 6 Tutoring (Y6 Maths) & National DFE recognised programme for the closing of gaps due to Lockdowns.
-1,2,3 and 6 Wellcomm and Early Talk Boost DFE recognised programmes to increase children's' readiness for school.
-1,2 and 3 Largest year groups have an additional teacher Lowering the class size is beneficial to disadvantaged pupils who get more teacher time and support.
-4,5 and 6 Interventions for year 2 pupils who are below age-related expectations EEF recognised interventions to support pupils.
-4,5 and 6 Year 2 Numbers count intervention EEF funded programme to support Maths in Year 2 6 Year 5 PALs - UK Reading intervention programme for Y5 6
+Activity Evidence that supports this approach Challenge number(s) addressed Interventions Read Write Inc £85000 DFE Recognised programme for the teaching of reading.
+2 and 5 Tutoring (Y6 Maths and Reading) & National £25000 DFE recognised programme for the closing of gaps due to Lockdowns.
+1,2,3 and 5 Wellcomm and Early Talk Boost £3000 DFE recognised programmes to increase children's' readiness for school.
+1,2 and 3 Largest year groups have an additional teacher £100000 Lowering the class size is beneficial to disadvantaged pupils who get more teacher time and support.
+4 and 5 Interventions for year 2 pupils who are below age-related expectations £20000 EEF recognised interventions to support pupils.
+4 and 5 Y6 Reading intervention pilot £1000 NYCC delivered pilot for improving comprehension skills in Year 6 pupils.
+2 and 5 Calculations intervention Y6 £3000 Assessment analysis has shown that Y6 pupils perform better if they have mastered their times tables and efficient calculation methods.
+1 and 5 Rec-Y2 Maths Hub Early Number Programme 1